Nest Helps People Save Even More Energy with Updated Energy History View, Airwave

 Installation Made Even Easier

 Nest research shows that most customers install Nest themselves, and three out of four DIYers install Nest in less than 30 minutes.
 Moreover, 99 percent of Nest DIYers would install Nest themselves again.
 To make installation even easier, Nest has revamped the press connectors on the backplate, moving them to the outer edge so even those with the clumsiest of fingers can install Nest with ease.
 And new custom screws have been engineered to work without wall anchors, saving people more time.
-For those who prefer to have a professional install Nest for them, Nest continues to offer its network of Certified Nest Professionals and Nest Concierge Service.
+For those who prefer to have a professional install Nest for them, Nest continues to offer its network of Nest Pros.

 Pricing and Availability

 The Nest Learning Thermostat is available now for $249.00 (U.S.) at nest.com.

 Nest is focused on addressing home-energy consumption with an elegantly designed solution – one that people will actually _enjoy _using.
 Founded by Apple alums Tony Fadell and Matt Rogers, Nest brings together a world-class team with the broad backgrounds needed to deliver an amazing product that blends technology with ease of use.
 Nest is privately funded and based in Palo Alto, Calif.
 For more information, visit nest.com.